MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 # Random Moveset Generator

 This mod also features a random moveset generator accessible by installing BepInExConfigurationManager and checking the "IsRandom" option to true, that will make Eigong's moveset change every time you enter her arena.
-But make sure you have a good computer before inserting the max move amount to a high value.